zerodivide1/zerodivide1.github.io/_posts/2016-05-13-considering-a-macbook-pro.md

 as their flagship OS has undergone 2 major revisions in the span of time that I got the laptop I'm looking to replace, and I have yet to upgrade from Windows 7 on it since I've seen no benefit to doing so.

+So, if I've been using Windows 7 since I got my last laptop and am still using it, why change at all at this point?
+Well, I'm starting to have problems:
+I'm having trouble with the power connector on the laptop (while system is on and plugged in, the power connector applies power and disconnects, causing the system to speed up and slow down a lot and does not allow the laptop to stay powered while its on), and the laptop can not keep up any more.
+Its slow, and despite my best efforts to increase speed, and applications I use on it thrash badly because core services are now consuming tons of memory (it has 8GB, but after startup I have only 4GB to use and I can't increase it further); also, trying to view the recorded videos from my Phantom 3, none of the players I have (VLC included) can handle the HD video that the Phantom 3 can record (1080p@60fps).